Dr. Sultana Nurun Nahar

 • Dr. Maximiliano Montenegro, Catholic University of Chile

-• Ethan Palay, Collarado School of Mines
+• Ethan Palay, Colorado School of Mines

 • Michael Dance, University of North Carolina